Personal Injury Lawyer in Tampa, FL

 PERSONAL INJURY LAWSUITS & STRICT LIABILITY

 Some members of society are expected to be more attentive to safety than other people, which plays a role in liability for some personal injury cases.
 Someone or some company subjected to strict liability features a far tougher legal standard to beat, as you are doing not got to show that the person or company acted negligently or carelessly in order to prevail on your claim.
 A prime example of the strict liability customary in Tampa is found in Florida’s dog bite laws.
 If the Tampa resident’s dog bites someone that is either in a public place or lawfully on the dog owner’s premises or the premises of a third party, then the dog owner is control in command of the dog’s actions and for the damages sustained by the victim, while not reference to negligence or intent.
+Your personal injury lawyer can help you navigate injury law and determine if you have a case.

 Most Common Kinds of Tampa Personal Injury Claims